czim/laravel-filter/README.md

 A `ParameterFilter` is a class (any that implements the `ParameterFilterInterface`) which may be set as a filter strategy.
 The `apply()` method on this class will be called when the filter is applied.
-If the ParameterFilter is given as a string for the strategy, it will be instantiated at the moment the filter is applied.
+If the ParameterFilter is given as a string for the strategy, it will be instantiated when the filter is applied.

 Strategies may also be defined as closures or arrays (so long as they may be fed into a `call_user_func()`).
 The method called by this will receive the four parameters noted above.

 Only if no strategy has been defined for a parameter, the callback method `applyParameter()` will be called on the filter itself.
 By default, an exception will occur.